badetitou/Casino-I18N/README.md

 ### Extraction

-The main class for the extraction is: `CS18NPropertiesImporter`.
+The main extraction class is `CS18NPropertiesImporter`.
-It extracts into a model a properties file.\
+It extracts a properties file into a model.\
-Because the convention used to write those files might differ between projects, there are different strategies for extracting:
+Since the convention used to produce these files may differ from project to project, there are different strategies for extracting:
 - a language from a file:
   - `CS18NFileNameLanguageStrategy` uses the file's name,
   - `CS18NFileNameSuffixLanguageStrategy` uses the suffix of the file's name after the last user-defined separator;